alboteanud/Weather-application/README.md

 Weather Application
 ===================

-Synchronizes weather information from OpenWeatherMap on Android Phones and Tablets Uses SQLite database to store local information
+Synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.
+It uses SQLite database to store local information
-Muzei source that changes your background based on the current weather conditions Daily weather notification

 Screenshots
 -----------